eclab/grains/info/grains.md

 - Audio In.
 Can be used for analog or digital input, or for digital output (but a bit slow due to the filter).

 - Audio Out.
-Can be used for analog (via filtered PWM) or digital output.
-Digital output will be slow due to the filter.
+Can be used for analog (via filtered PWM) or digital output (via filtered PWM).
+Digital output will be slow due to the filter and PWM.

 - Gate ("Digital") Out.
 Can be used for digital input or output.